Member Profiles

 http://www.woollycat.net/.

-are a strong presence in Star Trek fandom and the SCA and former owners of Griffin Dyeworks.
+together with her late husband John, she was a strong presence in Star Trek fandom and the SCA and former owner of Griffin Dyeworks.
 In 2010 they founded

 Ancient Earth Pigments showing people of all ages how to make their own historic pigments and inks.
 Bjo and John